 Despite their potential, the adoption of these traditional practices is limited due to several factors, such as botheration to prepare indigenous formulations, perceived lower efficiency compared to synthetic chemicals, and delayed results in pest control.
 To enhance the adoption of these eco-friendly practices, there is a need for further research to validate and standardize the preparation and application methods.
 Such efforts could support small tea growers in producing organic tea, meeting the growing demand for sustainable and residue-free tea products.

-Table no-4 Distribution of respondent on selected dimensions of using ITKs
+Table no-4 Distribution of respondent on selected dimensions of using ITKs: